YanShtein/shopping-cart-react-redux/README.md

 React-redux:
 - react Provider holds "store" prop which is used to manage states through all the app components.

+React Router manages routing in all the components.

 Home page:
 - has a search functionality which based on search input will show filtered results, else it will show all the products from the DB.
 - each item has an add to cart button, when pressed: